amadou-6e/py-dockerdb/README.md

 - Volume persistence capabilities
 - Initialization script support

-The following features will be supported:
+The following features are implemented but not tested:
 - Enable/Disable error if already created
-- startddb
+- startdb
 - restartdb
 - init scripts to examples